amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 ## Record your name, alias, & look

 Choose a name for your character from the sample list, or create your own.
 If your character uses an alias or nickname in the underworld, make a note of it.
-Record a few evocative words that describe your character's look (samples provided on the next page).
+Record a few evocative words that describe your character's look (samples provided in the next sections).

 ## Review your details